 - Surgical Bone Biopsy – In an incisional biopsy, the surgeon reaches the tumor by cutting through the skin and will then withdraw a piece of tissue.
 An excisional biopsy is when the entire tumor is removed.
 2

 Blood tests are not needed to diagnose osteosarcoma, which is one of the most common types of bone cancer.
 Instead, blood tests help decipher what stage the cancer might be in after the diagnosis has been made.
 For example, high levels of chemicals in the blood, like alkaline phosphatase and lactate dehydrogenase, might mean the cancer is in its later stages.
 4

 How to Treat Bone Cancer

 After diagnosis, a doctor will stage the bone cancer, which helps to answer the question of how fast does bone cancer spread?
 Staging will be done using a scale of 1-4, with stage one being the earliest stage and stage four being the later stage that has spread the most.
 After deciding on bone cancer stages in their patients, doctors come up with a plan to treat the cancer.

 Natural Treatment Options for Bone Cancer

 Now that we’ve covered how bone cancer is diagnosed, you might be wondering — how is bone cancer treated?
-There are several ways to treat bone cancer, including surgery, radiation therapy, and chemotherapy.
-The best course of treatment will depend on the type of bone cancer you have and the risk factors involved with treating it.
+There are several ways to treat bone cancer, including surgery, and targeted therapy like radiation therapy, and chemotherapy.
+The best course of bone cancer treatment will depend on the type of bone cancer you have and the risk factors involved with treating it.
 The types of bone cancer include: